Two-photon amplitude interferometry for precision astrometry: Sky observables

-Lastly, we note that it is not the intent of this section to describe the results obtainable from a real scientific instrument, where any number of systematic effects will come into play.
+Lastly, we note that it is not the intent of these sections to describe the results obtainable from a real scientific instrument, where any number of systematic effects will come into play.
 As a leading example we are not here addressing the effects that atmospheric fluctuations would have on a ground-based experiment.
 This is an interesting topic and a full discussion is beyond the scope of this paper.
-But we can note that adaptive optics have been used successfully in compensating for atmospheric effects in astrometric measurements \cite{Cameron2008, Meyer2011}.
-And, for very close pairs the paths to the two telescopes will experience the same atmospheric phase delay, which will cancel in the subtraction $\delta_{1}-\delta_{2}$ leaving no effect; this is an advantage also enjoyed by HBT measurements.
-Rather, our intention is simply to estimate the irreducible limitations on the basic effect that would come from finite available photon statistics, and here the initial results are quite encouraging for astrophysics purposes.
+However, we can note that adaptive optics have been used successfully in compensating for atmospheric effects in astrometric measurements; \cite{Cameron2008, Meyer2011}, and in general they are not fundamental in the same sense as the limitations from available photon statistics.
+Also, for very close pairs, where the the objects are being observed in the same aperture and through (nearly) the same isoplanatic patch, the two paths will experience the same atmospheric phase delay, cancelling in the subtraction $\delta_{1}-\delta_{2}$; this is an advantage also enjoyed by HBT measurements.